anassdesigner/Classical/README.md

 You can get started by following the YouTube tutorial of this project.
 Here is the full tutorial video link: [coming soon].

-### What i need to start the project?

-Just open your favorite code editor and follow along with the [YouTube Tutorial](https://youtu.be/4y-_3Ayiauw).

 ### Who the project is for?